 What is App Store Optimization (ASO)?

-For starters, what exactly is App Store Optimization (ASO)?
-App Store optimization refers to the process of a developer following certain guidelines and best practices in order to ensure that the app ranks higher in App Store search results.
+App Store optimization (ASO), also known as app store SEO and app store marketing, refers to the process of following certain guidelines and best practices in order to ensure that an app ranks higher in App Store search results.
 Generally speaking, the higher an app ranks in various search results, the more likely people are to “click” on it and interact with it.
 And as more users search for and interact with the app and download it, the increased visibility compounds and helps bring in more traffic to the app’s main page.

 Essentially, the name of the game is to grow the app’s visibility and increase impressions.
 For large companies with a relatively sizable body of regular, loyal customers, it may be fairly simple and straightforward to roll out an app and receive lots of engagement.
 But for smaller organizations with fewer resources and fewer customers, it can be difficult to gain traction in one of the busiest digital stores worldwide.